-1. Work related to preparing an up to date conforming Transportation Plan including development of the 2045 Transportation Plan update.
+1. Work related to preparing an up to date conforming Transportation Plan including development of the 2050 Transportation Plan update.
 Work will include addressing environmental mitigation and operational and management strategies aimed at congestion relief and increasing safety and mobility.
 Work will include addressing performance measures for mobility, freight, safety, bridges, CMAQ, and pavement for compliance with MAP-21 and the FAST Act.

 - 2. Prepare the appropriate amendments and modifications to the Official Thoroughfare Plans and Functional classification system, using the results of the Corridor studies and/or network analyses.
 Submit the amendments through the local endorsement/approval process and to INDOT and FHWA. - 3.
 Consider all factors influencing transportation planning analysis and development of the Transportation Plan including consideration of areas of emphasis such as but not limited to ITS, environmental justice and social equity.
-Work activities would also include applicable consultations with state and local agencies responsible for land use management, natural resources, environmental protection, conservation, and historic preservation. - 4.
+Work activities would also include applicable consultations with state and local agencies responsible for land use management, natural resources, environmental protection, conservation, and historic preservation.
+There will also be coordination with state and local agencies for natural disaster risks reductions with the goal of reducing vulnerability of the existing transportation infrastructure to natural disasters. - 4.
 Work will be conducted to analyze and identify potential environmental mitigation activities applicable to Transportation Plan projects.
 Such work will include consultation with appropriate Federal, State, local and Tribal wildlife, land management and regulatory agencies.